kimsta/Masters-Data-Science-Coursework/README.md

 # Kim Ståhlberg | Data Science Portfolio

-Hi, I'm Kim, a Data Scientist completing my Master's in Data Science at the University of Helsinki with a background in Statistics (BSc).
-This repository showcases my project work in machine learning, graph analytics, and statistical modeling.
+Data Scientist with an MSc in Data Science (University of Helsinki, 2026) and a BSc in Statistics.
+This repository showcases production-ready architecture, applied machine learning, graph analytics, and statistical modeling.

 **Contact:** [stahlberg.kim@gmail.com](mailto:stahlberg.kim@gmail.com)